dcycle/site-content-stats/README.md

     13

-Counting all words in all pages, you first need to defined what is considered a "content page".
-A content page will need to have a file ending (for example "(html|htm)$"), as well as a grep pattern which qualifies it as a content page.
+### Counting all words in all files

+To continue with the wiki example:

+    ./scripts/count-words-in-files.sh "(html)$" https://wiki.example.com '<ul class="vector-menu-content-list"><li id="ca-view" class="selected'

+Will convert all files which have the pattern "html$" and which contain `<ul class="vector-menu-content-list"><li id="ca-view" class="selected` to plain text, and then proceed to count all the words in those files.